• Skip to primary navigation

 Because I generally meal prep everything, vegan pot pies are no different.
 The filling, for instance, can be prepared ahead of time.
 In the same way, make the dough and freeze it to use for a variety of recipes.

-Additionally, I brush each pot pie with oat milk right before baking to enhance the browning of the dough.
+• Additionally, I brush each pot pie with oat milk right before baking to enhance the dough's browning.

 So, the next time you are craving a little comfort food, give this vegan pot pie recipe a try.